 Conversely, when there are high levels of cholesterol, or the cell needs to use precursors to produce other metabolites, SREBP is prevented from translocating to the nucleus and binding to SRE, causing the production of HMG-CoA reductase to be attenuated.

 HMG-CoA reductase is regulated at additional levels: Glucocorticoids (metabolites of cholesterol) and other compounds accelerate HMGCR mRNA breakdown.
 In addition, HMG-CoA reductase is regulated by sterol-accelerated ubiquitination and degradation.
 However, no total blockade of the enzyme occurs, since sufficient intermediates have to be supplied for the synthesis of non-sterols.
 Similar regulation is exerted with HMG-CoA synthase and mevalonate kinase.

 Transport of Cholesterol

-Lipoproteins are spherical complexes of lipid and protein, which include chylomicrons, very-low density lipoproteins (VLDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL).
+Lipoproteins are spherical complexes of lipid and protein, which include chylomicrons, very-low-density lipoproteins (VLDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL).
 These all differ in their lipid and protein compositions, size, density, and site of biosynthesis.
-Lipoproteins function in transport of lipids between tissues.
+Lipoproteins function in the transport of lipids between tissues.
 Cholesterol is one of the lipids that are transported, and as a result of their less than perfect transport, there is a gradual deposition of cholesterol in tissues, which is a potentially life-threatening condition when plaques form in blood vessels.